SantoriniDave.com

 Rental car boarding a ferry in Greece.

-Renting a car in Greece is easy, but taking that car on a ferry is often more trouble than it’s worth.
+Renting a car in Greece is easy, but taking that car on a ferry is more trouble than it’s worth.
 For most island-hopping trips, it’s simpler to rent separately on each island.

 Car Rental in Greece – My Advice